nagarajanchinnasamy/subtotal/README.md

 ## I have a question, how can I get in touch?

-Please first check the [Frequently Asked Questions](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/wiki/Frequently-Asked-Questions) and if you can't find what you're looking for there, or in the [wiki](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/wiki), then please [create a GitHub Issue](https://github.com/nagarajanchinnasamy/subtotal/issues/new).
+Please first check the [issues](https://github.com/nagarajanchinnasamy/pivottable-subtotal-renderer/issues) that are already raised and if you can't find what you're looking for there, then please [create a GitHub Issue](https://github.com/nagarajanchinnasamy/subtotal/issues/new).
 When creating an issue, please try to provide a replicable test case so that others can more easily help you.

 ## Copyright & Licence (MIT License)